amabdulr/CNWG/ReviewYourChunks.md

 - **Focus on Outcome:**
   Ensure that each step provides a clear, actionable command that directly contributes to the successful performance of the task.
 - **Image Limitation:**
-- **Short Description:** Create a 1–2 sentence short description (20–50 words) for the task provided.
-Start with “Learn how to…” or “Use this procedure to…”.

 ---